Aeternitaas/b2bandcamp/README.md

 **Playlists**
 - Create, rename, describe, and delete playlists
-- Configurable track columns — tempo, length and contributor can be shown, hidden, reordered (drag the heading) and resized (drag its right edge); the layout is remembered per browser
+- Configurable track columns: tempo, length and contributor can be shown, hidden, reordered (drag the heading) and resized (drag its right edge); the layout is remembered per browser
 - Tempo is editable inline, because detection gets tracks wrong